tnebooks/12th-biology/content.en/botany/principles-and-processes-of-biotechnology/_index.md

 ##### Western Blotting:
 Electrophoretic transfer of Proteins to nitrocellulose membrane.

+Agricultural diagnostics refers to a variety of tests that are used for detection of pathogens in plant tissues.
+Two of the most efficient methods are

+##### 1. ELISA (Enzyme Linked Immumo Sorbent Assay)

+Elisa is a diagnostic tool for identification of pathogen species by using antibodies and diagnostic agents.
+Use of ELISA in plant pathology especially for weeding out virus infected plants from large scale planting is well known.

 **Southern Blotting Techniques - DNA** The transfer of denatured DNA from Agarose gel to Nitrocellulose Blotting or Filter Paper technique was introduced by Southern in 1975 and this technique is called Southern Blotting Technique.

 **Steps** The transfer of DNA from agarose gel to nitrocellulose filter paper is achieved by Capillary Action.